Eetezadi/Gitpod-Wordpress-Development/README.md

 ## What this does

-* Runs Wordpress on MariaDB on port 8000 and PhpmyAdmin on port 8080
+* Runs Wordpress on MariaDB on port 8000 and PhpmyAdmin on port 8080 via docker-compose
+* Installs WP-CLI in the wordpress container and pre-configures Wordpress (more option can be added in gitpod.yml)
 * Exposes "wp-content" folder to Gitpod, so you can add your plugins and themes
 * Exposes Wordpress files on "wp-core" (ignored in .gitognore)
-* The data from the DB stored in Gitpod so persists for individual workspaces

 ## What you can do
 * Setup Wordpress and start developing...